Mary Reynolds (landscape designer): Celtic paganism

 In both her writings and interviews, Reynolds often refers to her Celtic heritage in regards to the magic and energies found in nature.
 In an interview with the Irish Examiner, Reynolds stated she is not religious, but found her faith in nature.
 She also makes use of traditional Celtic symbols and folklore in her landscape designs; such as Druid thrones, obelisks and her sleeping faerie sculpture at the Delta Sensory Garden.
 In April 2019 on the Cultivating Place podcast Reynolds made many statements in regards to her experiences in nature, calling her garden "a universal post box that you can send your wishes and intentions out from", and comparing the process of gardening to "knitting or weaving a magic spell" which can allow "the land to become healed".

 Reynolds also makes use of traditional Celtic terminology in her writings and designs, such as those featured at Brigit's Garden.

 Environmentalism

 Reynolds is an active figure in the Irish Environmentalism community, acknowledged for her efforts in promoting sustainable living through publicly available interviews and workshops.
 In 2017 she worked as a course instructor at the Irish National Heritage Park in Wexford, her efforts focussing on restoring or "healing" the land to its natural, wild state.

-WeAreTheArk.org
+Rewilding

 We Are The Ark was founded by Reynolds in 2018 with the aim of creating international environmental activism in regards to rewilding land by returning gardens to nature in order to increase biodiversity.
-She was spurred to start the trend when observing local fauna leaving a site being used for development.
+Reynolds felt spurred to start the trend when observing local fauna leaving a site being used for development.
 Her website directs participants to build a natural haven in which native plants and fauna is allowed to flourish in a self-sustaining environment.